MicrosoftDocs/azure-dev-docs/articles/javascript/core/use-azure-sdk.md

 An SDK method can return a long running operation (LRO) [_response_](/javascript/api/@azure/core-lro/lroresponse).
 This response includes information to know if your request completed or is still in process.

-The following JavaScript example demonstrates how to wait for a LRO until it is completing before continuing.
+The following [JavaScript example](https://github.com/Azure-Samples/js-e2e/blob/main/storage/upload-url-to-blob-poll-until-done/upload-url-to-blob-poll-until-done.js) demonstrates how to wait for a LRO to complete, with `.pollUntildone()`, before continuing.

 :::code language="JavaScript" source="~/../js-e2e/storage/upload-url-to-blob-poll-until-done/upload-url-to-blob-poll-until-done.js" highlight="38-44":::